hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 ## Abstract

 This document defines a protocol for a Verifiable Data Registry (VDR) that uses the Cardano blockchain as the source of truth.
-It uses the blockchain transaction metadata to record verifiable information that can be updated by entities possessing the associated cryptographic keys.
+It uses blockchain transaction metadata to record verifiable information that can be updated by entities that possess the associated cryptographic keys.

 The fundamental building block of this VDR is the creation of a Self-Sovereign Identity (SSI) on the Cardano blockchain.
 This SSI-based model is as decentralized and distributed as the underlying Cardano ledger itself.

 This VDR protocol specifies events, serialization formats, and lifecycle management rules for the VDR entries.
-A VDR node or VDR indexer refers to software implementing this specification.
+A VDR node or VDR indexer is software that implements this specification.

-This protocol has the same foundation already used by the [`did:prism` DID method](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md), which follows the [DID Core Specification](https://www.w3.org/TR/did-core/) to define Decentralized Identifiers (DIDs) on top of this Cardano VDR.
+This protocol builds on the same foundation as the [`did:prism` DID method](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md), which follows the [DID Core Specification](https://www.w3.org/TR/did-core/) to define Decentralized Identifiers (DIDs) on top of this Cardano VDR.

-We would like to remark that any reference to the blockchain, such as "Cardano network", "underlying chain", "blockchain", and similar ones throughout this document, refers to the Cardano mainnet unless explicitly said otherwise.
+We want to remark that any reference to the blockchain, such as "Cardano network", "underlying chain", "blockchain", and similar ones throughout this document, refers to the Cardano mainnet unless explicitly said otherwise.
-The prism DID method, in its current form, solely depends on and uses the Cardano mainnet.
+The prism DID method, in its current form, relies solely on the Cardano mainnet.

 ## Protocol parameters